Graph Max Shift: A Hill-Climbing Method for Graph Clustering: Graph Max Shift

 \subsection{Consistency}

 In this section, we establish the asymptotic (statistical) consistency of Graph Max Shift when applied to $\cG(\cY, \eps_n)$, when $\cY := \{y_1, \dots, y_n\}$ is generated iid from a density $f$ on $\bbR^d$ which satisfies some regularity conditions, and when $\eps_n \to 0$ slowly enough.
-In more detail, the reference partition is the one defined by \citet{fukunaga1975}, namely, $i$ and $j$ are in the same cluster if $y_i$ and $y_j$ belong to the basin of attraction of the same mode of $f$.
-We say that Graph Max Shift (or any other clustering algorithm) is consistent if the partition it outputs has Rand index~\cite{rand1971objective} with respect to the reference partition tending to~1 in probability as $n\to\infty$, or more loosely, that the fraction of nodes that are incorrectly clustered converges to zero as the sample size increases without bound.
+In more detail, the reference or population partition is the one defined by \citet{fukunaga1975}, namely, $i$ and $j$ are in the same population cluster if $y_i$ and $y_j$ belong to the basin of attraction of the same mode of $f$.
+Consider the distance between two partitions of $[n]$ defined as the fraction of pairs of nodes $i \ne j$ that are grouped together in one partition but not in the other partition.
+This distance is equal to one minus the Rand index~\cite{rand1971objective} --- a measure of similarity between partitions popular in the clustering literature.
+We say that Graph Max Shift, or any other clustering algorithm for that matter, is consistent if the distance between the partition it outputs and the reference partition tends to zero in probability as $n\to\infty$, or equivalently, if the Rand index tends to one.
+By contrast, a clustering method is weakly consistent if the fraction of pairs of points that belong to different population clusters and are clustered together by the method tends to zero in probability.
+In essence, a method is consistent if it recovers the population partition asymptotically, while a method is weakly consistent if it recovers a possibly finer partition asymptotically.

+More formally, and for future reference in the proof section, let $(\bB_k)$ denote the basins of attraction of density modes.
+(Note that there could well be infinitely many of them, although only countably many under our assumptions on the density.)
+Given $\cY$, the reference clusters are $\bI_k = \{i: y_i \in \bB_k\}$.
+Under our assumptions on the density, with probability one, $[n] = \bigcup_k \bI_k$, and this is the reference partition of the graph in the present context.
+A cluster method takes the graph adjacency matrix $A$ and returns a partition of $[n]$, say $[n] = \bigcup_k \widehat\bI_k$.
+We write $\bI(i,j) = 1$ if there is $k$ such that $i,j \in \bI_k$, and $\bI(i,j) = 0$ otherwise, and $\widehat\bI(i,j)$ has a similar meaning.
+Under the model of a random geometric graph described above, the method is weakly consistent if